-ClientEarth took the UK Government to court over its failure to comply with EU limits on air pollution.
+ClientEarth took the UK (and Welsh) Governments to court over their failure to comply with EU limits on air pollution.
 This resulted in a series of rulings against the UK Government in the UK Supreme Court and the High Court.
 Legally binding EU regulations state that exceedances of air pollution limits must be kept as short as possible.
 The UK Government action plans did not predict compliance until 2025 in some cases, so the court ruled that the UK Government must submit new air quality plans.
+The UK Government published it's Clean Air Strategy early in 2019.